abdoghazy2015/CTF-Write-Ups/CyCTF24/Pwn/CyParser/readme.md

 1. **Leaking the libc Address**

-    Use the leaked `printf` address to calculate the base address of libc:
+    Use the leaked `printf` address to calculate the base address of libc (leaked printf address - offset of printf in libc):

     ```py
     libc = ELF("./libc.so.6")